rorygreig/udacity-RL-collaboration-competition/report.md

-# Report: Continuous Control project
+# Report: Collaboration and Competition project

-This project contains a solution to Version 2 of the continuous control environment, with 20 parallel agents.
+This project contains a solution the multi-agent "Tennis" environment, with 2 agents that are both collaborating and competing in order to rally a tennis ball back and forth.

-Implementations of both the DDPG and PPO algorithms were written to solve this problem.
-However I was unable to get the PPO implementation working properly; during training the average score was stuck at around 0.4 and was not increasing at all.
-On the other hand with DDPG I was able to solve the environment and get good performance, so only the DDPG implementation is discussed in the rest of this report.
+I was able to solve this problem using MADDPG, the implementation is described below.

 ## Implementation
+MADDPG

-### Unity environment and reward scaling
+### Wrapping as a gym environment
-The unity environment was wrapped as an OpenAI gym environment, so it could be easily transferred between different RL algorithms.
+The unity environment was wrapped as an OpenAI gym environment, which encapsulates the unity specific code and results in tidier code in the actual algorithm, as well as better portability between algorithms.
 Specifically it was wrapped as a gym `VectorEnv` environment, which is an extension of the normal `gym.Env` designed for parallel environments that represent multiple environments at once, eg. they take a stacked vector of actions and return a stacked vector of observations and rewards.
-This obviously fits well with this Unity environment, since it runs 20 agents at once.
+This obviously fits well with this Tennis Unity environment, since it runs both agents at once and returns corresponding vectors.

 #### Reward scaling
-I found that the rewards returned from the environment were not the same as in the project description, eg.
+I fuond that multiplying the rewards returned from the environment by a constant factor of 10.0 improved training performance.
-_"a reward of +0.1 is provided for each step that the agent's hand is in the goal location"_, instead the environment returned reward values that were often smaller than 0.1, which seemed to be preventing the DDPG algorithm from training successfully.

-To remedy this I changed the rewards so that if the reward for an agent was greater than zero at all then the reward was set to 1.0, and 0.0 otherwise.
-These rewards were set to 1.0 as this was the only way I could get the DDPG algorithm to train properly, even though according to the project description these rewards should have been 0.1.
-To account for this when reporting the average scores for each episode I divided the mean rewards for the episode by a factor of 10.0, which should be equivalent to receiving a reward of 0.1.
+To account for this when reporting the score for each episode I divided the score for the episode by a factor of 10.0, which should result in an equivalent score as if receiving the unscaled rewards from the environment.

-### DDPG Implementation
-This implementation was based off the benchmark implementation from the project description, including features intended to improve training stability such as gradient clipping, as well as only performing the network update step 10 times after every 20 timesteps.
-In order to do this I created separated functions `store_experience()` and `update_networks()`, the first of which adds the agents experience data to the ReplayBuffer and the second updates both the actor and critic networks.
-This means that experience for all agents can be added at each timestep, but the networks updated less frequently.
-The number of network updates and the period between them were parameterised so that they can be treated as hyperparameters (see hyperparameters section below).

-There are also some differences from the benchmark implementation, for example I did not add the Ornstein-Uhlenbeck process noise, as I found that training did not work well when this noise was added (the score did not improve at all).

-I also made some changes to the neural net architectures for actors and critics, see next section.

 #### Neural Net Architecture
 The neural net architectures for both actor and critic, as well as the training hyperparameters, were similar